Pelham Parkway station (IRT White Plains Road Line): Station layout

-This elevated station has three tracks and two side platforms with the center express track only used for select AM rush our 5 trains terminating at Gun Hill Road.
+This elevated station has three tracks and two side platforms with the center express track only used for select AM rush hour 5 trains terminating at Gun Hill Road.

-Due to the wideness of Pelham Parkway and its service roads, the entire station, including the platform windscreens, canopies, and outer street support columns, is enclosed in concrete over the steel structure.
+Due to the width of Pelham Parkway and its service roads, the entire station, including the platform windscreens, canopies, and outer street support columns, is enclosed in concrete over the steel structure.
 A green trim line runs on top of the windscreens and no columns support the canopies.

 Exits

 This station has two mezzanines, both of which are beneath the tracks and platforms.
 The full-time one is at the south end and has a staircase and elevator from each platform going down to a waiting area/crossunder, where a turnstile bank provides access to and from the station.
 The Manhattan-bound platform also has a short, up-only escalator from the station house.
 Outside fare control, there is a token booth, one staircase and elevator going down to the southwest corner of Pelham Parkway's south service road and White Plains Road, and one up-escalator from the southeast corner of the same intersection.
 The three elevators make this station fully ADA-accessible.

 The north station house, which was renovated in the late 1990s, is unstaffed, containing two staircases from each platform, two more from either northern corners of Pelham Parkway's north service road and White Plains Road, and full height turnstiles.